jspm/jspm-resolve/resolver-spec.md

 Package name requests are supported of the form `registry:name@version[/path]`, as direct imports and as targets of map configurations.
 A package name request with only a `/` path will return the package name exactly, not applying the main map (`.` map), so that this utility approach can be used to resolve package folders through plain mappings.

-There is only one core reserved module name and that is `@empty`, which when used as a plain name or in maps will return `undefined` from the resolver.
+There is only one core reserved module name and that is `@empty`, which when used as a plain name or in maps will return `undefined` from the resolver (in addition this is the only way `undefined` can be returned by the resolver).
 All other core module name matching needs to be handled outside of this resolver.

 The resolver will either return undefined or a resolved path string, or throw a _Module Not Found_, _Invalid Module Name_ or _Invalid Configuration_ error.